 Everyone has stuff.
 Sometimes it’s small stuff; sometimes it’s big stuff.
 But we all have stuff we’re concerned about.

-The next time someone passes you in the hall and asks, “How’s it going?”
+The next time someone asks, “How’s it going?”
 I’m not suggested that you let loose with all of your concerns.
 But I am suggesting that you find someone to talk to.

 As Solomon once said, “Two can worry about something better than one.”
 Okay, I took a few liberties with that.
 But he did point out that, “If one falls down, his friend can help him up” (Ecclesiastes 4:9-10).